SoftUni-Internal/judge-worker/README.md

 ### 🔌 Usage
   1. Include the repository as a submodule in your project.
-  2. Create a windows service that implements `LocalWorkerServiceBase`.
+  2. Create a Windows service that implements `LocalWorkerServiceBase`.
+This base class starts a predefined number of threads which start that many submission processors.
+You have the option to plug logic that will be executed once before starting the threads, overriding the `BeforeStartingThreads()` method (at the end you must call it's `base`).
   3. Create a class that implements `SubmissionProcessingStrategy`.
 This is where the logic for processing the execution result for your application should reside.
 Implementing this base class, you have access to a single concurrent queue that is shared between all the submission processors and you can use it for stroing and retrieving submissions.
   4. Create a Dependancy container of your choosing which should implement `IDependancyContainer` and register your `SubmissionProcessingStrategy` in it.
   5. Pass the container to the `GetDependancyContainer` method of the `LocalWorkerServiceBase`
-  6. Install and Start your windows service.
+  6. Install and Start your Windows service.

   ### Credit